Home

 Current Official Rates (2026)

-After the pandemic period (2020–2022), small savings rates were gradually increased between 2022 and 2024 and have now stabilized at multi-year highs.
-According to monetary policy data and government small-savings framework, these rates typically adjust based on government bond yields and inflation expectations.
+After the pandemic period (2020–2022), small savings rates were gradually increased between 2022 and 2024 and have now stabilised at multi-year highs.
+According to monetary policy data and the government’s small-savings framework, these rates typically adjust based on government bond yields and inflation expectations.

-You can also verify policy framework and savings instruments regulation here: Reserve Bank of India official website .
+You can also verify the policy framework and savings instruments regulation here: Reserve Bank of India official website.

 2026 Rates vs Early 2020 (Before Pandemic)